 The staff of the Facility Management Division is responsible for all activities required to manage, operate, and maintain the national seashore's infrastructure on a daily basis.
 Buildings, roads, trails, utilities, and campgrounds require a range of operational activities from basic sanitation and janitorial services to mowing lawns and testing water quality.
 Facility management includes activities directed to operating, caring for, and maintaining national seashore assets and infrastructure such as grounds, buildings, roads, trails, utilities, fleet vehicles, and equipment.
-In fiscal year 2010, the Facility Management Division operated with 26 fulltime-equivalent employees.
+In FY 2010, the Facility Management Division operated with 26 FTE employees.

-The janitorial operations for the national seashore include the cleaning and sanitation of 21 comfort stations, 7 administrative buildings, and 7 visitor use structures.
+The janitorial operations for the national seashore include cleaning and sanitizing 21 comfort stations, 7 administrative buildings, and 7 visitor use structures.
 The roads operations program includes services that ensure the safe and effective use of all roadways for national seashore visitors and staff.
-The Florida District's more than 3.9 million annual visitors travel over 19.82 miles of paved and 1.72 miles of unpaved roads, largely by personal vehicles.
-Most major work is performed under the Federal Lands Highway Program, but the national seashore is responsible for routine patching of paved roads and grading of unpaved roads.
+The Florida District's more than 3.9 million annual visitors travel 19.82 miles of paved and 1.72 miles of unpaved roads, largely by personal vehicles.
+Most major work is performed under the Federal Lands Highway Program, but the national seashore is responsible for routine paved road patching and grading unpaved roads.
 The greatest challenge, however, is keeping the roads free of sand.
 The regions' frequent storms deposit sand on the roads in drifts that are sometimes feet deep.
-Because roads must be clear at all times, maintenance staff are pulled from other duties to remove the deposits.
+Because roads must be clear at all times, maintenance staff is drawn from other duties to remove the accumulated sand.

-In the Mississippi District, the road inventory consists of 3.38 miles of paved roads, 11.37 miles of unpaved roads, 5,556 linear feet of guard rails, and 3 vehicle bridges.
+In the Mississippi District, the road inventory consists of 3.38 miles of paved roads, 11.37 miles of unpaved roads, 5,556 linear feet of guardrails, and three vehicle bridges.
 Sand removal is rarely an issue, but roadside vegetation control is of a higher priority than in the Florida District.
 With one minor exception, the Mississippi District's entire road inventory is in the Davis Bayou Area.
 Consistent with bayou ecology, vegetation grows quickly and densely, choking road shoulders and obscuring road signs.